 LAKEWOOD, Colo., June 9, 2016 /CNW/ -- General Moly, Inc. (the "Company") (NYSE MKT andTSX: GMO), a U.S.-based molybdenum mineral development, exploration and mining company, announced that it received approval for all proposals submitted to stockholders at its annual Meeting of Stockholders, which was held June 8, 2016 in Lakewood, Colorado.

-Stockholders supported the re-election of Gary A. Loving and Gregory P. Raih to the Board of Directors, who will serve for a term of three years and through an advisory vote, approved of the Company's executive compensation structure, and indicated they would prefer an advisory vote on executive compensation to occur every one year.
-Additionally, the stockholders ratified the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for 2017.
+Stockholders supported the re-election of Mark A. Lettes and Bruce D. Hansen, also the Company's Chief Executive Officer, to the Board of Directors, who will serve for a term of three years and through an advisory vote, approved of the Company's executive compensation structure.
+Stockholders also approved an amendment to Company's 2006 Equity Incentive Plan to increase the aggregate number of shares authorized for issuance by 5,000,000 shares to 14,600,000 shares.
+Lastly, the stockholders ratified the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for 2016.

 Voting results on all matters voted on at the annual Meeting of Stockholders will be filed on SEDAR at www.sedar.com.

 General Moly is a U.S.-based molybdenum mineral development, exploration and mining company listed on the NYSE MKT and the Toronto Stock Exchange under the symbol GMO.
 The Company's primary asset, an 80% interest in the Mt.
 Hope Project located in central Nevada, is considered one of the world's largest and highest grade molybdenum deposits.
 Combined with the Company's wholly-owned Liberty Project, a molybdenum and copper property also located in central Nevada, General Moly's goal is to become the largest pure play primary molybdenum producer in the world.